ting-hsuan-chen/TEgenomeSimulator-open/README.md

 # TEgenomeSimulator
 A tool to simulate TE mutation and insertion into a random-synthesised or user-provided genome.

-This tool is under a MIT license with the goal to promote the advancement in TE research.
-You are welcome to raise issues for enquries regarding TEgenomeSimulator or contribure to the development / improvement of it.
-For details please check out [Contributing Guidline](./.github/contributing_guide.md).
+This tool is released under the MIT license to promote the advancements in TE research.
+You are welcome to raise issues for inquiries regarding TEgenomeSimulator or contribute to its development and improvement.
+For more details, please refer to [Contributing Guidline](./.github/contributing_guide.md).